 European corn borers feed on 200 plant species.

 European corn borer (ECB) larvae are whitish with dark brown spots.
 Mature caterpillars are 3/4 to 1 inch long.
 Adult moths are patterned brown and tan and about 1/2 inch long.
 Eggs are laid in clusters on leaves.
 Freshly laid eggs are white and darken as they age.
+The larvae hatch and tunnel into the stem or fruit of the host plant.

 Damage Caused by European Corn Borer